 Kiosk View is a great way to display up to 8 devices at once on a larger screen - such as a Smart TV or monitor - in order to showcase how good your air quality is to a larger audience.

-Click on "Generate Link" to create your Kiosk View.
+Follow the on-screen instructions to create your Kiosk View.

-Copy this URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!
+Once you have selected all of your customizations, click on "Create" to generate your Kiosk View.
+From there, you can copy the URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!

 Alerts will allow you to create thresholds for when a device goes past a certain pollutant level.
+You can also set alerts for when your devices go offline!

 Choose the device you want to set an alert for.

-Then select the Overall Index threshold.
+Then select the alert type and threshold.